yingweiwo

 Additional Infomation

-Marketed as the product Xuriden (FDA), uridine triacetate is indicated for the treatment of hereditary orotic aciduria.
-Marketed as the product Vistogard (FDA), uridine triacetate is indicated for the emergency treatment of adult and pediatric patients in the following situations: following a fluorouracil or capecitabine overdose regardless of the presence of symptoms; or who exhibit early-onset, severe or life-threatening toxicity affecting the cardiac or central nervous system, and/or early-onset, unusually severe adverse reactions (e.g., gastrointestinal toxicity and/or neutropenia) within 96 hours following the end of fluorouracil or capecitabine administration.
+Uridine triacetate is marketed under the brand name Xuriden (FDA approved) for the treatment of hereditary orotic aciduria.
+Uridine triacetate is marketed under the brand name Vistogard (FDA approved) for the emergency treatment of adult and pediatric patients in the following situations: after an overdose of fluorouracil or capecitabine, regardless of the presence or absence of symptoms; or in the event of an early-onset, serious or life-threatening toxicity affecting the heart or central nervous system, and/or an early-onset, unusually serious adverse reaction (e.g., gastrointestinal toxicity and/or neutropenia) within 96 hours after the end of administration of fluorouracil or capecitabine.

 FDA Label